• financial advisor

 However, this trend is not random.
 It reflects how wealthy homeowners think about privacy, control, and timing.
 For buyers, it opens a door to rare opportunities, but also introduces real risks.
 These deals look exclusive, but they demand sharp judgment and strong connections.

-Why the Rich and Famous Sellers are Going Quiet?
+Why the Rich and Famous Sellers Are Going Quiet

 Freepik / Many wealthy homeowners come to ski towns to escape attention, not attract it.
 A public listing can draw headlines, online chatter, and unwanted curiosity.